 With former international rugby referee Clive Norling among our dedicated volunteers, Wooden Spoon Wales are incredibly passionate about raising vital funds to support disabled and disadvantaged children across Wales.

-We are proud to say we have raised in excess of £250,000 through our fundraising activities that have benefited a wide range of projects, including sensory rooms and gardens, outdoor play areas, hydrotherapy pools and community facilities.
+We are proud to say we have raised £1million through our fundraising activities that have benefited a wide range of projects, including sensory rooms and gardens, outdoor play areas, hydrotherapy pools and community facilities.